Church of Ireland: Formation

 Christianity in Ireland is generally dated to the mid to late 5th century AD, when the Romano-British cleric Saint Patrick began his conversion mission, although the exact dates are disputed.
-Prior to the 12th century, the Irish church was independent of Papal control, and governed by powerful monasteries, rather than bishops.
+Prior to the 12th-century reforms, the Irish church was part of the wider Latin Church and in communion with Rome, but it had a distinctive organisation in which major monasteries often exercised considerable authority, while diocesan and episcopal structures were less developed than they became after the reform synods of the 12th century.
 While the Kingdom of Dublin looked to the English Diocese of Canterbury for guidance, in 1005 AD Brian Ború made a large donation to the Monastery of Armagh and recognised its Archbishop as Primate of all Ireland in an attempt to secure his position as High King of Ireland.

 Inspired by Máel Máedóc Ua Morgair, reformist head of Bangor Abbey, the 1111 Synod of Ráth Breasail sought to reduce the power of the monasteries by creating Dioceses headed by bishops, as was common outside Ireland.
 Under the 1152 Synod of Kells, the Irish church received its own archbishops, rather than being subject to Canterbury.
 Under the Laudabiliter in 1155, English-born Pope Adrian IV granted Henry II of England the Lordship of Ireland in return for paying tithes to Rome.
 His claim was based on the 4th-century Donation of Constantine, which allegedly gave the Papacy religious control over all Christian territories in the western Roman Empire.
 Its legality was disputed at the time, since Ireland had never been part of the empire, while the Donation itself was later exposed as a forgery.

 Since Ireland was now considered a papal fief, its bishops were appointed by Rome but generally adopted English liturgy and saints, such as Edward the Confessor, and Thomas Becket.
 In 1536, the Irish Parliament followed their English colleagues by accepting Henry VIII of England as head of the church, rather than the Pope.
 This marks the founding of the reformed Church of Ireland, confirmed when Henry became King of Ireland in 1541.
 Largely restricted to Dublin, led by Archbishop George Browne, it expanded under Edward VI, until Catholicism was restored by his sister Mary I in 1553.